noreenwu/cupcakecafe/README.md

 ## Introduction

-The CupcakeCafe API provides functionality to enable a small bakery to manage its cupcake and ingredients inventory, while also keeping track of orders.
+The CupcakeCafe API provides functionality to enable a small bakery to manage its cupcakes and ingredients inventory, while also keeping track of orders.
 Cupcakes are comprised of ingredient types: typically, frosting, topping, and cake.
 Orders are a collection consisting of the number of cupcakes a customer wishes to order, along with their name: for example, one order might be for 15 Halloween Cupcakes + 30 Autumn Fest Cupcakes for a